 Jabber Function

-The Jabber Function provides a self-interrupt capability to inhibit transmit data from reaching the medium.
+The Jabber Function provides a self-interrupt capability to inhibit transmit data from reaching the iRail.
 The Jabber Function provides a nominal window of 20 ms during which time a normal data frame may be transmitted.
 If the frame length exceeds this duration, the jabber function inhibits further output data from reaching the AFE and issues an interrupt to the processor.
 When the transmitter has been disabled, the PHY activates the collision presence function to the RX MII Interface.
 Refer to Figure 5 Jabber Flow Diagram below for details of the jabber function operation.

 Figure 5 Jabber Flow Diagram